Blog>How-To Guides>How to fix cracks in plaster

 How to fix cracks in corners of plaster walls

 The main difference is that you apply more than one piece of drywall tape, covering each side of the crack.
-You can then lightly cover the tape with joint compound, let it set, then sand as usual.
+You can then lightly cover the tape with joint compound, let it set, and then sand as usual.

 How to fix recurring cracks in plaster